Etsy: My Top 5 Shops

 Every detail was thought through, from the diameter of the top cake tier to the color of the base to the design of the fox’s bowtie.
 Best of all, Linda lives in NYC and even hand-delivered it, so not only did she get to witness our reaction when we unboxed it, we got to meet the talented artist behind it as well.
 Other than our stationery and favors, we didn’t do many completely custom-made wedding touches, so this was in a way our ultimate custom wedding treat for ourselves.
 It now lives on our living room shelf so we can admire it every day. :) HIGHLY recommend!

 Atessoué (Toulouse, France): I like to inject a little style whenever and wherever I can.
 Although many cameras come with black straps with the camera brand’s logo on them, I find those pretty darn boring.
-I love the look of natural leather, the kind that develops a gorgeous patina over time, so when I came across this gorgeous camera strap, it had my name on it.
+I love the look of natural leather, the kind that develops a lovely patina over time, so when I came across this gorgeous camera strap, it had my name on it.

 It’s durable, simple, and stylish without being too feminine or masculine.
 The leather has been aging beautifully and only gets better with time.
 When I’m out and about with my camera slung across me, I get questions about my strap all the time.
 The shop also has other simple, understated handmade leather goods, plus the option to personalize them, making them great as gifts.
 This was a fantastic, functional purchase that made a boring everyday item a bit more interesting and fabulously French. :)